Technical Standards

 Communication

 Candidates must be able to communicate effectively, efficiently, empathetically, and sensitively with patients, their families, health care personnel, colleagues, faculty, staff, and all other individuals with whom they come in contact.
 Candidates must be able to obtain a medical history in a timely fashion, interpret non-verbal aspects of communication, and establish therapeutic relationships with patients.
-Candidates must be able to perceive and react appropriately to changes in mood, activity, posture and behavior; and perceive nonverbal communication.
-Candidates must be able to gather, transmit and record information accurately and clearly; and communicate effectively and efficiently in English with other health care professionals in a variety of patient settings, using both written and oral form.
+Candidates must be able to perceive and react appropriately to changes in mood, activity, posture, and behavior; and perceive nonverbal communication.
+Candidates must be able to gather, transmit, and record information accurately and clearly; and communicate effectively and efficiently in English with other health care professionals in a variety of patient settings, using both written and oral forms.

 Motor Function

 Candidates must be able to participate in classroom, clinical, and laboratory learning environments in a timely, efficient, and effective manner.
-Candidates must be able to perform physical examinations (e.g., palpation, auscultation, percussion and other diagnostic maneuvers) using appropriate equipment.
-They must be able to respond to clinical situations in a timely, efficient and effective manner to provide general and emergency care, including adherence to universal precautions.
+Candidates must be able to perform physical examinations (e.g., palpation, auscultation, percussion, and other diagnostic maneuvers) using appropriate equipment.
+They must be able to respond to clinical situations in a timely, efficient, and effective manner to provide general and emergency care, including adherence to universal precautions.
 Candidates must be able, with or without reasonable accommodation, to effectively operate a computer.
-These activities require some physical mobility, coordination of both gross and fine motor neuromuscular function and balance and equilibrium.
+These activities require some physical mobility, coordination of both gross and fine motor neuromuscular function, and balance and equilibrium.

 Intellectual, Conceptual, Integrative, and Quantitative Abilities